Techgrounds-Cloud-9/cloud-9-Tanujadubba/project1.0/project1.0_docs/project1.0_logs.md

 # Date: 2-12-2022
 *Friday:* Read about bicep code for creating a Virtual machine and how the var and param works in the code.

+# Date: 5-12-2022
+- Monday: Read about ARM templates.

+# Date: 6-12-2022
+- Tuesday: Did a deplyoment to create a Linux virtual Machine using bicep and countinued reading bicep docmentation.

+# Date: 7-12-2022
+- Wednesday: Deplyed Linux and ,Windows VM's using bicep code and deleted.
+Read about publicip and network security groups,to undestand the usage of Dynamic or Static of publicipAllocation method.